bmesbuildteamucla/bmesbuildteamucla.github.io/spring-break/README.md

 ## Tips and Tricks

-* First try playing the game to see what the hardware needs to do (chrome://dino/).
+* First try playing the game to see what the hardware needs to do ([click here to access the game on chrome](chrome://dino/)).
 The obstacles change over time :O
 * Use the Servo motor to press the spacebar and photoresistors to detect incoming obstacles.